BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/038TextgamesFoobarv2.md

 You will be graded on the following requirements:

 1. Visit [this site](http://patorjk.com/software/taag/#p=display&f=ANSI%20Shadow&t=Game%20Title) to get an ASCII art version of your title.
 Notice that you can change the "font" to something else like Bulbhead, Doom, or Ogre.
-Some of the fonts will make the text too big.
+Some of the fonts might make the text too big, so pick one that fits.
-1. More rooms (group of 3 = 21 total rooms, group of 4 = 28 total rooms).
+1. MORE rooms (group of 3 = 21 total rooms, group of 4 = 28 total rooms).
 Each of these rooms must have a unique description.
 NOT just "you're in a room".
 Have 2 or more items for each person in your group.
-1. Have 1 or more locked doors.
-They are unlocked if the player has the key in their inventory/backpack and types "use key".
-Locked doors are just rooms that are set to false at first, but if you are standing next to them a type "use key" then the room gets a description.
+1. Have 1 or more locked rooms.
+They are unlocked if the player has the key.
+Locked rooms are set to false at first, but if you (1) are standing next to them, (2) have a key, and (3) type "use key" then the room gets a description.
 1. Have 1 *special room* for each person in your group.
 A special room could be:
   - a battle with an enemy
   - a high-low number guessing game (to open a combination lock, for example)